Modern PHP Without a Framework

 Nothing earth-shattering going on yet.
 It’s still a simple example with everything in one file so that it’s easy to see what’s going on.

-So far, we’re just configuring the container so that we must explicitly declare dependencies (rather than using autowiring or annotations), and retrieving the HelloWorld object from the container.
+So far, we’re just configuring the container so that we must explicitly declare dependencies (rather than using autowiring or attributes), and retrieving the HelloWorld object from the container.

 A brief aside: Autowiring is a great feature offered by many DI containers to help minimize mindless configuration, but we’re disabling it in this tutorial to maximize learning.
 Explicitly configuring all dependencies here will give you a much better understanding for what an autowiring DI container is doing under the hood.